Welcome to the Palisades Interstate Park in New Jersey

 - You can download our advisory for park visitors (about ticks, poison ivy, and other concerns).

-The park’s riverfront was badly damaged during Hurricane Sandy.
-Restoration work remains ongoing.
+The park’s riverfront was badly damaged during Hurricane Sandy, and restoration work remains ongoing.
 You can find more about the storm and its effect on the park in “What Comes Back” and “Six Months After.”